gavinkress/ThunderbirdThemingCSSCodeBase/README.md

   Introduction to Using CSS in Thunderbird
 </h2>
 <p style="font-size: 1.1em; color: #333;">
   This section will guide you through customizing the appearance of Thunderbird using CSS.
-The provided code allows you to fully customize the Thunderbird message table and other UI elements.
-You can adjust colors, add effects like shadows and transparency, and much more.
+The provided code allows you to customize aspects of Thunderbird UI from simply changing colors to completely altering the look of your app.
 Follow these steps to apply your custom CSS:
 </p>
 <ol style="line-height: 1.8; font-size: 1.1em; color: #333;">
   <li>Open Thunderbird and go to the "Help" menu.</li>